Hjalpa/TagPro-SoundPacks/README.md

 ## How to make a custom SoundPack (that you can easily share with others)
 1. Make or find .mp3 sounds and upload them somewhere on the internet (for example in a GitHub repo).
 2. Write a .tpsp file, which is a SoundPack written in the JSON format.
 It should contain direct links to all of your mp3 files.
 Not all sounds have to be included, as the userscript will fall back to the default sounds.
-An example of a .tpsp file can be found [here](SoundPacks/minimal.tpsp "SoundPacks/minimal.tpsp").
-It should be self-explanatory.
+Examples of .tpsp files can be found [here](SoundPacks "SoundPacks").
 3. Upload the .tpsp file somewhere too.
-Now everyone can use your SoundPack by typing its link in the options of the userscript.
+Now you (or anybally else) can use your SoundPack by typing its direct link in the options of this userscript.
-4. Ask [me](https://reddit.com/user/wilcooo "/u/wilcooo") on reddit to upload your SoundPack to this repository and to embed it in the script.
+4. Ask [me](https://reddit.com/user/wilcooo "/u/wilcooo") on reddit to upload your SoundPack to this repository and to embed it in the script!
+Thanks for contributing :)